ValentijnCamielCloo/CoreKnapenGit/README.md

-# Project Title
+# Progress Pilot
+## "3D data acquisition and autonomous construction progress tracking"]
 Welcome to our project repository!
 This README provides a complete guide to the workflow, installation, and contents of the repository.

 ![Results](img/Results.png)